bluementat/NineCardStudPlanningPoker/README.md

 ## Development Notes

-- The database is automatically created on first run using `EnsureCreated()`
+- The In-Memory Database is automatically created on first run using `EnsureCreated()`
 - For production, use migrations: `dotnet ef migrations add InitialCreate` and `dotnet ef database update`
-- CORS is configured for local development ports (5173, 3000, 8080)
-- Update CORS origins in `Program.cs` for production
+- The frontend Vite dev server proxies `/api` and `/planningpokerhub` to the backend (default `http://localhost:5076`); adjust `vite.config.js` if your backend runs on a different port

 ## License